-If you have the desire to maintain your sobriety after substance abuse addiction treatment but are afraid of relapse, then a sober living home is for you.
-You should also consider a sober living home if you just do not feel ready to return home and to your everyday routines.
+If you have the desire to maintain your sobriety after substance abuse treatment but are afraid of relapse, then a sober living home is for you.
+You should also consider one if you just do not feel ready to return home and to your everyday routines.
 If you are not entirely sure, visit a sober living home, take a tour, and talk to the residents to see how the home has helped them maintain their sobriety.

 Sober Living Homes in Los Angeles for Young Men